 - Different strokes for different folks.

 - You have your beliefs; I have mine, and that’s the end of it.

 To be a relativist means that a belief, idea, proposition, claim, etc. is never true or false, good or bad, or right or wrong, absolutely.
 According to the relativist, there is no absolute or objective truth; truth is relative and subjective.
 For example, a relativist can’t consistently claim that 2 + 2 = 4 because the answer 4 is neither right nor wrong.
-It’s just depends.
+It just depends.
 Your math teacher likes 4, but you like 6; so for you, the answer is 6.
-And you can’t consistently claim that gravity pulls objects downward, that airplanes fly because of aeronautical engineering principles, or that the earth is round, since none of these are absolute truths—at least according to the relativist.
+And you can’t consistently claim that gravity pulls objects downward, that airplanes fly because of aeronautical engineering principles, or that the earth is round since none of these are absolute truths—at least according to the relativist.

 Critique of Relativism

-In response a relativist could claim that the proposition that the truth is relative is the one objectively true proposition, while all other propositions are relative.
+In response, a relativist could claim that the proposition that the truth is relative is the one objectively true proposition, while all other propositions are relative.
 So the only true proposition is: all truth is relative except the claim that truth is relative.
-Apart from wondering why such a puzzling proposition is true, we also wonder if this modified proposition objectively or subjectively true?
+Apart from wondering why such a puzzling proposition is true, we also wonder if this modified proposition is objectively or subjectively true?
 If objectively true, then you have again contradicted yourself, inasmuch as you have to admit that this new proposition is absolute; if subjectively true, then again you have merely made the trivial claim that you believe in relativism.
-And of course if this new proposition is objectively or subjectively false, you haven’t helped your case at all.
+And of course, if this new proposition is objectively or subjectively false, you haven’t helped your case at all.

 Relativism, the Unknown, and Belief